My Secret Savannah

 - Jazz’d – A Tapas Bar featuring small portions of a large variety of food – great for sharing when you can’t make up your mind what to eat!
 Jazz band begins around 9:00.
 Don’t miss Thursday’s singer Trey Gurley with a voice reminiscent of Frank Sinatra.
 “Wine’d Down” every Monday and Wednesday, 4-7 p.m.
 Select bottles will be offered at just $12 per bottle!
 Live music six nights week and never a cover.

 - Sundae Cafe on Tybee Island – I have to say, I love a surprise – especially when it’s a dinner that exceeds every expectation for quality, flavor, service, and best of all, price.
-On one special night we enjoyed jerk BBQ salmon over sweet potato and plantain hash, a lovely strip of beef tenderloin with biscuit bread pudding, lamb chops resting on creamed spinach with a raspberry port demi-glace, jumbo sea scallop with an andouille succotash with a roasted poblano pepper sauce, and dessert, a simple chocolate cake with chocolate mouse, fresh berries and two cheeses.
+That night we had a Jerk BBQ salmon over sweet potato and plantain hash, a lovely strip of beef tenderloin with biscuit bread pudding, lamb chops over a creamed spinach and a raspberry port demi-glace, jumbo sea scallop with an andouille succotash with a roasted poblano pepper sauce, and dessert, a simple chocolate cake with chocolate mousse, fresh berries and two cheeses.
 WOW.
 The food was sublime, but the wildly decadent bread pudding made of buttermilk biscuits and blue cheese brought even more flavors to our palate.
 The restaurant’s location is deceptive – don’t be put off by the strip mall and gas station.

 Great for Lunch: